Nordstrom/sensu-handler-awsdecomm/README.md

 --------
 * Checks state of node in AWS
 * Decomission of node from Sensu
-* Decomission of node and client from Chef Server
 * Email on failure or success of decommission
 * Handles normal resolve/create keepalive events when decomm is not needed